 Physical therapy and exercise:

-- When can I resume weight-bearing activity?
+- When can I resume weight-bearing and start my normal activities?

 - What type of physical therapy do I need to do to regain strength and function?
 How many times a week, how long a session, and how many sessions in total are needed?